postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in subsequent requests.
 By default Postman will display a pop-up browser when you click __Request Token__.
 You can alternatively choose to authenticate using your system's default web browser.
 Check __Authorize using browser__ and the __Callback URL__ will autofill to return to Postman when you have completed auth in the browser, so that your requests can use the token returned on successful authentication.

-If you successfully receive a token from the API you will see its details, together with the expiry, and optionally a refresh token you can use to retrieve a new access token when your current one expires.
+If you successfully receive a token from the API, you will see its details, together with the expiry, and optionally a refresh token you can use to retrieve a new access token when your current one expires.
 Click __Use Token__ to select the returned value.

 Any successfully retrieved tokens will be listed in the request __Available Tokens__ dropdown list.
 Select one to send with your request.
 Select __Manage Tokens__ in the dropdown list to view more details or delete your tokens.